Comparing emission- and absorption-based gas-phase metallicities in GRB host galaxies at $z=2-4$ using JWST: Conclusions

-The first results on new strong-line metallicity diagnostics for high-$z$ galaxies based on sensitive JWST data have started to be published, but significant progress is still required in the size of the calibration samples currently available, but especially in the range of galaxy properties covered by the calibration samples.
-A more conclusive analysis on the relation between emission and absorption line metallicities may thus require GRB host galaxies with direct, \Te-based emission line metallicities rather than relying on uncertain strong line diagnostics.
+The first results on new strong-line metallicity diagnostics for high-$z$ galaxies based on sensitive JWST data have started to be published, but significant progress is still required in the size of the calibration samples currently available, and especially in the range of galaxy properties covered by the calibration samples.
+A more conclusive analysis on the relation between emission and absorption line metallicities may thus require GRB host galaxies with direct, \Te-based emission line metallicities.
 In order to detect the temperature-sensitive, weak auroral lines in our sample of GRB host galaxies, of which [\ion{O}{iii}]$\lambda 4363$ is the strongest, each galaxy would need to be observed for several hours, even with JWST.
 Nevertheless, the resulting observations would provide possibly the only definitive result on how absorption and emission line metallicities compare, paving a way for both probes to be used in unison, as well as enabling the relation between the ionised and neutral phase gas in the ISM of high-$z$ galaxies to be investigated.